aotodev/artificial_neural_networks/README.md

 int main()
 {
-    /* use cin to hide the input value from the compiler otherwise it will just calculate the result and move it the eax register! */ int i;
+    /* use cin to hide the input value from the compiler otherwise it will just calculate the result and move it into the eax register! */ int i;
     std::cin >> i;